Science fiction convention: Exhibits and fixed functions

 A Dealers or Hucksters' Room is available, where merchants sell wares which may be of interest to fans.
 These include books, action figures, prop replicas and t-shirts.
 Similarly, there is often an Art Show where genre-inspired art is displayed and usually made available for auction or purchase.
 Smaller conventions may simply have an informal Dealers' Row, a section of hotel rooms from which dealers sell goods, while larger conventions may have both an official dealers' room and an unofficial dealers' row.

 The Art Show is generally an open art exhibition; that is, it is open to all comers and all art submitted is exhibited for sale.
 This naturally leads to a wide variety of types of artwork, from professional illustrations to outsider art, with many amateur works.
 The subject matter is tailored to the interests of fandom, i. e. many spaceships, dragons, unicorns, vampires, cat girls etc. Art shows often permit sales by artists, these sales constituting a significant source of income for some artists.

 Traditionally, many conventions have had video rooms in which genre-related audiovisual presentations take place, typically commercial Hollywood movies, genre television show episodes, and anime.
 If there are multiple media rooms, each one may have themed content.
 Larger conventions may also have a genuine Film Room, for presentation of actual movies on film instead of video.

 Game Rooms are also available at some conventions for attendees to play a variety of genre games, including collectible card games like Magic: The Gathering, role-playing games like Dungeons and Dragons, miniatures games like Warhammer 40,000, and board games like The Settlers of Catan.
 Easy, fast-playing card games, e.g. Apples to Apples, are popular as they don't require a large time commitment or deep knowledge of rules, thus allowing casual gamers to join in.

 Con suite

 At North American conventions, a convention hospitality suite or consuite is often provided as a room reserved for light refreshments, a quiet conversation, and a place to briefly rest.
 The refreshments typically include coffee, tea, juice or soda, and light meals appropriate for the time of day.
 Depending on local liquor distribution and liability laws, the suite may serve alcohol.
 At conventions in the rest of the world, the hotel or convention centre bar typically offers the same social function.
-At conventions in the United Kingdom, the provision of cask ale is generally considered essential.
+At conventions in the United Kingdom, the provision of cask ale is usual.